I have visited Auschwitz twice. I still have the feeling of great sadness and loss o fhumanity that I had when I was there

-One of the great adventures which my wife and I have taken in our travels was a three week multiple train ride beginning in Warsaw, continuing through Prague, Budapest, Sophia, and Thessaloniki to Athens, where we spent almost a week, with a couple of days in Santorini, then back to Athens and then on to Istanbul.
+One of the great adventures which my wife and I have taken in our travels was a three week multiple train ride beginning in Warsaw, continuing through Prague, Budapest, Sophia, and Thessaloniki to Athens, where we spent about a week, with a couple of days in Santorini, then back to Athens and then on to Istanbul.

 Santorini, of course, was as different from the other places that we visited as it could have been.
 The others were mostly landlocked, big cities and countryside beside the railroad tracks that we traveled along, including the one through Romania where our crusty train conductor warned us to beware of "bandits" during the night through Romania.
 Fortunately, we encountered none.

 I discussed the name of Santorini with our innkeeper, noting that Santorini did not sound Greek to me.
-He told me that the island received its present name at a time when it was under the control of Rome and was named after the Catholic Saint Irene.
+He told me that the island received its present name at a time when it was under the control of Rome and was named after the Catholic, Saint Irene.

-Source: Personal experience and Wikipedia article
+Source: Personal experience and Wikipedia, Encyclopedia.

 a century ago now